Ferromagnet with a noncollinear antiferromagnetic order and anomalous Hall effect: Abstract

 \section{Abstract}

-In this paper we introduce a theoretical model of a metallic magnetic system with an antitoroidal order.
+In this paper we introduce a theoretical model of a metallic magnetic system with noncollinear antiferromagnetic order.
 We introduce a mechanism of indirect interaction of conducting fermions with localized spins based on the tunneling processes of conducting fermions through the localized spins.
-We demonstrate that interaction of conducting fermions with an antitoroidal results in odd in momentum spin-momentum locking.
+We demonstrate that interaction of conducting fermions with noncollinear antiferromagnetic order results in odd in momentum spin-momentum locking.
 The interaction resembles Rashba spin-orbit coupling but breaks the time-reversal symmetry.
-As a result, we show that a ferromagnet with the antitoroidal order is an insulator with anomalous Hall effect occurring without any spin-orbit coupling.
+As a result, we show that a ferromagnet with the noncollinear antiferromagnetic order is an insulator with anomalous Hall effect occurring without any spin-orbit coupling.